samu67/PKI/README.md

 The client machine is configured with a regular user account `usr` whose password is "`qwertyuiop`" and the root user's password is also "`qwertyuiop`".

 ### Client & CA admin interface
 Using the client vm, you should be able to navigate to the client web interface by simply navigating to `www.imovies.com` using Firefox.
 The certificate for Firefox to recognize `www.imovies.com` as legitimate is already installed in Firefox but is also available in the home directory as `CACert.pem`.
-A user certificate is also available to login as a regular user (`cert-user.p12`) and another one is available to log in with a user which is CA admin to access the CA administration panel (`cert-ca-admin.p12`).
+A user certificate (`cert-user.p12`) is also available to login as a regular user and another one (`cert-ca-admin.p12`) is available to log in as the user `a3` who is CA admin to access the CA administration panel.
 In order to install them you need to go in the Firefox preferences > Privacy & security > Certificates > View Certificates > Your certificates > import...
 On import, you will be prompted for the keyfile password which is "`A`".

 The usernames and passwords of registered users are listed below: